 A statutory right of appeal to the General Regulatory Chamber of the First-Tier Tribunal exists for those aggrieved by a decision of the Secretary of State to:

 - refuse an application for course approval

 - grant approval for a course subject to conditions

 - withdraw course approval

-Further details of the statutory appeal provisions and process are available from DSA.
+Further details of the statutory appeal provisions and process are available from DVSA.

 Course attendance and completion